-- Minimum of 60 semester or 90 quarter CSU-transferable units. - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.

-- 3. Minimum of 18 semester or 27 quarter units in the major. - A grade of "C" or better in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
-Note: If following IGETC, IGETC-CSU must be followed for admission
+- Minimum of 60 semester or 90 quarter 1.
+CSU-transferable units. - 2 Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
+Minimum of 18 semester or 27 quarter units in the major. - 4.
+A grade of "C" or better in all courses required for the major. - 5.
+Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
+Note: If following IGETC, IGETC-CSU must be followed for admission to a CSU.

-- · Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology. - · Understand and apply basic research methods in psychology, including research design, data analysis, and interpretation. - Respect and use critical and creative thinking. skeptical inquiry, and, when possible, the scientific approach to solve problems related to behavior and mental processes. - Understand and apply psychological principles to personal, social, organizational issues. - · Weigh evidence, tolerate ambiguity, act ethically, and reflect other values that are the underpinnings of psychology as a discipline.
+- · Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology. - · Understand and apply basic research methods in psychology, including research design, data analysis, and interpretation. - · Respect and use critical and creative thinking, skeptical inquiry, and, when possible, the scientific approach to solve problems related to behavior and mental processes. - Understand and apply psychological principles to personal, social, and organizational issues. - · Weigh evidence, tolerate ambiguity, act ethically, and reflect other values that are the underpinnings of psychology as a discipline.

+Course Title Units

 PSY 120 Introductory Psychology 3

-PSY 205 Research Methods in Psycholog ду 3
+PSY 205 Research Methods in Psycholog у З

 PSY 215 Statistics for the Behavioral

-Sciences 3
+Sciences 4

-9
+10

+Lint A. Co last one of the following.

-Liet A. Se elect one of the following:
+List A: Select one of the following:

-2

-BIO 130 General Biology I 3

-PSY 140 Physiological Psychology 3
+BIO 130 General Biology I PSY 140 Physiological Psychology

-3

-List B: Se lect two of the following:
+List B: Select two of the following:

+PSY 138 Social Psychology

-PSY 150 Development Psychology 3
+PSY 150 Development Psychology

-PSY 220 Learning 3
+PSY 220 Learning

-Any course not selected above 3
+Any course not selected above

-• 6

-Total Units for Major 18

-Total Units for CSU GE Breadth

-or IGETC-CSU 37-39

-Total Transferable Elective Units 3

-Total Units for Degree 60
+Total Units for Major (12-15 units may be double-counted with GE) 19 Total Units for CSU GE Breadth or IGETC-CSU 37-39 Total Transferable Elective Units 16-17 Total Units for Degree 60